AAdewunmi/Project_Nike_Product_Card/README.md

 The aim of this project is to build a clone of a Nike Product Card using HTML, CSS and JavaScript.

+It will demonstrate the skills required to build a custom card instead of using pre-built cards in

+Bootstrap etc.

 ## Tech Stack:

 1. HTML